ephemery-testnet/ephemery-scripts/manual/setup-geth-lodestar.md

      --bootnodes {bootnodes}
 ```

+Modify the paths as needed for your own setup.

 For `{bootnodes}` look in ~/testnet-all/boot_enode.txt.
 Entries must be separated,by,commas and "enclosed in quotes".

 For `{networkID}` look for `chainId` in ~/testnet-all/genesis.json

+Depending on your OS, it may be necessary to add additional flags, for example `—authrpc.addr 0.0.0.0`; refer to the Geth docs for more details.

 ### Consensus Layer